netliferesearch/promptfinder/PROJECT_PLAN.md

    - ✅ Implement `updateFavoritesCount` function to maintain accurate favorites counts
    - ✅ Implement `incrementUsageCount` function to track usage counts when prompts are copied
    - ✅ Implement `recalculateAllStats` admin function to recalculate all statistics
+   - ✅ Implement `onPromptDeleted` function to ensure subcollections (ratings, favoritedBy) are removed when a prompt is deleted.
    - ✅ Configure Firebase Functions with correct region (europe-west1)
    - ✅ Update client code to use cloud functions instead of client-side calculations
    - ✅ Create documentation for cloud functions (deployment and testing guides)